rubocode/frontier.nvim/doc/design/strategy.md

 one argument.
 The _require_ paths will be interpolated using the theme _name_ to locate specific customs modules.
-This allows consistent gathering of highlight groups when we aggregate elements to load the theme (you define a _get(theme)_ function inside each highlight module).
+This allows consistent gathering of highlight groups when we aggregate elements to load the theme — you define a _get(theme)_ function inside each highlight module.
 Default profiles also need to have the same magic in them.

 > An ugly system is one in which there are special interfaces for